Udaykir02/GDP_Group-3/Functional Requirements Iteration-2.md

 1.The system May include saved vendor preferences.<br>
 2.The system May take the user's address and contact number for order fulfillment.

+## Negative Requirements:

+1. The system **SHALL NOT** include any ads.
+2. Sensitive data, including credit card numbers, **SHALL NOT** be stored by the system in plain text.

 Note: <br>
 Further Requirements are possible in the project.